Disclaimer: We have not spoken to a WeWork executive and have no further background information. This is merely a thought experiment

 Only WeWork knows reliably where its customers are, for how long, with how many people, and how that compares to companies comparable or aspirational

 to their tenants.
-With simple analytics, WeWork can provide their clients with valuable insight such as:
+With simple data analytics, WeWork can provide their clients with valuable insight such as:

-for no more than seven people on average, have stayed two hours every time, and only ordered Red Bull.
-They also managed their bookings extremely well by
+rooms for no more than seven people on average, have stayed two hours every time, and only ordered Red Bull.
+They also managed their bookings

-it was a short lead time booking, you paid 7% more than if you had reserved the spaces a week earlier, and 12% more than if you had booked a month earlier.
+Because it was a short lead time booking, you paid 7% more than if you had reserved the spaces a week earlier, and 12% more than if you had booked a

 Let’s get more sophisticated and add artificial intelligence for machine-based decision-making: